bengeendokter/tcg-app-to-dreamborn/README.md

 # TCG App to Dreamborn
-Extract data from the TCG Companion app and generate collection and deck files to import into [dreamborn.ink](https://dreamborn.ink).
+Extract data from the TCG Companion app links and generate collection and deck files to import into [dreamborn.ink](https://dreamborn.ink).

 ## Local installation
 1. Instal node.js